 Additionally, neither of these helmets compare in terms of comfort!
 The Giro Source is still one of the most comfortable helmets I have riden with.
 The Troy Lee Designs A3 helmet would be the only helmet in competition for the more comfortable helmet- which you pay a pretty penny more for!

 The design of the helmet includes the Roc Loc 5 fitting system, which is a 360-degree retention system to ensure that the helmet stays securely on your head.
 It won’t move around or create pressure points on your head as it tightens all areas at the same time.

 We found that the size was highly adjustable.
 With a size medium, we were able to get it to snugly fit riders who were normally a size small and other riders who were usually a size large.

-The fitting system also allows you to tilt the helmet (up and down your forehead effectively) so how the helmet sits on your head is entirely up to you!
+The fitting system also allows you to adjust the ’tilt’ of the helmet (up and down your forehead effectively), so how the helmet sits on your head is entirely up to you!